 On the west side of the park, the trees begin changing color mid-September.
 On the east side, fall colors appear toward the end of September and beginning of October.
 Quiet and scenic, autumn in Glacier National Park is perfect for fall foliage drives, wildlife viewing, and camping.

 As snow accumulates, most of the park’s many roads close.
 The only maintained roads are in the Apgar Village area and a few miles of the Going-to-the-Sun Road.
 Winter months in Glacier National Park are best for: ice climbing, snowshoeing and cross-country skiing.
+So good, in fact, that Glacier National Park makes our list for the best national parks to visit in the winter.

 Glacier National Park is open 24 hours a day, 365 days a year.
 They only close portions of the park for emergencies, like the common forest fires.
 Glacier National Park is under limited operations due to COVID-19.
 Some facilities may not be available and staffing may be limited.